Holindauer/TensorGo/documentation.md

 # A Note About Batching...

-This library supports *batched Tensor operations*.
+Tensor-Go supports *batched Tensor operations*.

 This means that a single Tensor can be used to hold many other individual Tensors.
 The elements of a batched Tensor are stored in the 0'th dimmension of the Tensor. *Technically, this is only a symbolic representation of the data.
 The underlying contiguous memory of a batched Tensor is the same as a non-batched Tensor.
 Because of this, an optional Batched flag can be set in a Tensor struct to clarify it is a batch.*